LPDI-EPFL/masif/README.md

 From a protein structure
-MaSIF computes a molecular surface discretized as a mesh according to the solvent excluded surface (using MSMS), and assigns geometric and chemical features to every point (vertex) in the mesh.
-Then, MaSIF applies a geometric deep neural network to these features.
+MaSIF computes a molecular surface discretized as a mesh according to the solvent excluded surface (computed using MSMS), and assigns geometric and chemical features to every point (vertex) in the mesh.
+Around each vertex of the mesh, we extract a patch with geodesic radius of r=9 Å or r=12 Å.
+Then, MaSIF applies a geometric deep neural network to these patches.
 The neural network consists of one or more layers applied sequentially; a key component of the architecture is the geodesic convolution, generalizing the classical convolution to surfaces and implemented as an operation on local patches.

 ![MaSIF conceptual framework and method](https://raw.githubusercontent.com/LPDI-EPFL/masif/master/Method-01.png)

-Around each vertex of the mesh, we extract a patch with geodesic radius of r=9 Å or r=12 Å.
-For each vertex within the patch, we compute two geometric features (shape index and distance-dependent curvature) and three chemical features (hydropathy index, continuum electrostatics, and the location of free electrons and proton donors), further described in the Methods of the paper.
-The vertices within a patch are assigned geodesic polar coordinates: the radial coordinate, representing the geodesic distance to the center of the patch; and the angular coordinate, computed with respect to a random direction from the center of the patch, as the patch lacks a canonical orientation.
-In these coordinates, we then construct a family of learnable parametric kernels that locally average the vertex-wise patch features and produce an output of fixed dimension, which is correlated with a set of learnable filters.
-We refer to this family of learnable parametric kernels as a learned soft polar grid.
-Note that since the angular coordinates were computed with respect to a random direction, it becomes essential to compute information that is invariant to different directions (rotation invariance).
-To this end, we perform K rotations on the patch and compute the maximum over all rotations, producing the geodesic convolution output for the patch location.
-The procedure is repeated for different patch locations similarly to a sliding window operation on images, producing the surface fingerprint at each point, in the form of a vector that stores information about the surface patterns of the center point and its neighborhood.
-The learning procedure consists of finding the optimal parameter set of the local kernels and filter weights.
+The procedure is repeated for different patch locations similarly to a sliding window operation on images, producing the surface fingerprint descriptor at each point, in the form of a vector that stores information about the surface patterns of the center point and its neighborhood.
 The parameter set minimizes a cost function on the training dataset, which is specific to each application that we present here.

-We have thus created descriptors for surface patches that can be further processed in neural network architectures.
-Each descriptor can then be further processed by each application.

 ## MaSIF proof-of-concept applications

-MaSIF was tested on three proof of concept applications.
+MaSIF was tested on three proof-of-concept applications.

 ![MaSIF proof-of-concept applications](https://raw.githubusercontent.com/LPDI-EPFL/masif/master/Applications-01.png)

 ### MaSIF-ligand

 ### Data preparation

 MaSIF-ligand is run from the data/masif_ligand directory.